AlexPeterBosch/synthesis/docs/research/quick-reference.md

-# InfraNodus Replica: QUICK REFERENCE GUIDE
+# Synthesis: QUICK REFERENCE GUIDE
 ## Essential Specifications at a Glance

 ---